mathav95raj/fake_news_classifier_glove_BLSTM/README.md

 frequent words present in the training set (frequency adjusted in config)

 The nonfrequent words are designated a common <other> token.
 The sequence length is padded according to the maximum news title length (adjusted in config)

+Thanks to https://github.com/sachinruk/deepschool.io for the custom class for concatenating fixed and trainable embedding layer.. related query by him in stack overflow: https://stackoverflow.com/questions/46032700/concatenate-embedding-layers/46149153#46149153